Hortivation/getting-started/datasource_owners/README.md

   docker-compose down
 ```

+> Important: Please refrain from using the `-v --remove-orphans` flags when bringing down your Data Source, as this also removes all certificates.
+When  bringing the Data Source back up after using these flags, new certificates have to be issued, which can only be done a couple of times before running into limits.

 ### View Swagger UI
 Access additional documentation regarding the endpoints provided by the Data Source
 through [http://YOUR-HOSTNAME/docs](https://my-datasource-domain/docs)